yangxvlin/comp90025-pmc-notes/README.md

         Explain why these two properties are important from a parallel computer architecture perspective and explain the tradeoff between them.
         - We want a small diameter because communication complexity is determined by the diameter of the architecture: either impacting the total time for sending a message or lower bounding the best runtime of an algorithm for that architecture.
 We want a small degree because it reduces the wiring complexity of the architecture, which makes it easier to physically build.
 They are important because of the cost = degree * diameter.
 It is desirable to achieve a low cost.
 Consequently, small degree and diameter at the same time is desirable.
 The tradeoff is a decreasing degree might an increasing diameter which is the tradeoff.
 As a result, we need to find a balance between them to achieve a low cost.
     - > [2017s2 Q1b 4marks] How does our notion of algorithm optimality change when, rather than shared memory, we consider algorithms that run on an architecture such as a mesh or hypercube?
       - Rather than considering work = sequential time complexity or parallel algorithm has polylogarithmic runtime, the optimal complexity of an algorithm run on a static network is lower bounded (usually) by the diameter of the architecture; e.g. for a mesh of n nodes, sorting can't be any better than \sqrt(n) runtime.
+For any hardware that doesn't have shared memory with O(1) access time, the communication network affects the delay.
     - |Topological property|def|when useful
       |---|---|---|
       |degree/cost to build|d = maximum number of edges connected to a single vertex in the graph